CleverRaven/Cataclysm-DDA/doc/COMPILING/COMPILING-CMAKE.md

 Shared libraries:

-If you got a `libgcc_s_dw2-1.dll not found` error you need to copy shared libraries to the directory with the CataclysmDDA executables.
+If you got a `libgcc_s_dw2-1.dll not found` error, you need to copy shared libraries to the directory with the CataclysmDDA executables.

 **NOTE**: For `-DRELEASE=OFF` development builds, you can automate the copy process with:

 ```
 $ make install